Alejandro-Roldan/Batch-Pynamer/README.md

 It can probably run on Windows and Mac mostly without issue, but it hasn't been tested.

-### The Wiki has how every option, menu and key works
+### The Wiki has how every option, menu and key works!
+Check the wiki

 Program Screenshots
 -------------------